robertera/film-carousel/README.md

 2- with the local data, i needed to consume the api, so i created the imdb.service, and call the datas from the json i created earlyer.

-3- i create the model view to our carousel
+3- i create the component views to our carousel.

+4- the posters are to small, so i needed to contorn this situation, and i saw in the api has the call to posters, so i got back in the service and call the request, and make it put on our local data to avoid the use of 100 calls p/day of the api